WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 This museum, which is a link between Man and Nature, was created on Eulsukdo Island, a refuge for migratory birds.
 It is to the French botanist Patrick Blanc that we owe the “Vertical Garden” which adorns the facade of the building, inaugurated in June 2018.

-The museum aims to be an experimental space: the contemporary works on display use a variety of media, such as LED light, sound and plants.
+MOCA aims to be an experimental space: the contemporary works on display use a variety of media, such as LED light, sound, and plants.
 The idea is to immerse the visitor in a place where the arts and nature coexist.

 Take bus # 1001 from Busan station.
 Get off at Sahagucheong (Dangni yeok) stop and take bus number 58-2, 58-3 or 520, then get off at Busan Hyeondae Misulgwan.